mdumandag/compact-test/README.md

 the throughput and latency numbers.

-To not deal with the cost of random object generation, and truly measure the cost of serialization and writes, in write test, we will create objects with the same values in the setup phase, and write that to the map as a value for every key.
+To not deal with the cost of random object generation, and truly measure the cost of serialization and writes, in the write test, we will create objects with the same values in the setup phase, and write that to the map as a value for every key.